Hospice Care Helps Patient and Family.

 How often do you see this?
 The latest statistical reports show that 35% of hospice patients have a length of stay of less than seven days.
 Add in another 27% to represent the patients that have a length of stay of 8-29 days and you get more than 60% of hospice patients are on-service for less than 30 days.

 The services that hospices provide are invaluable.
-If we look at the overarching benefits, it’s understandable why so many people elect hospice.
+If we look at the overarching benefits electing hospice care, it’s understandable why so many people make that decision.

 - Pain Management